 Fig. 7.
-Voltage at two different DER terminals compared to VRT requirements.
+Voltage at two different DER terminals compared to VRT requirements

-Finally, with aggregation models, the impact of grid-code requirements on individual units is ignored.
-As explained in [82], depending on the location of each unit, the type of the event, and the initial conditions, individual units might violate these requirements and modify their behavior or disconnect from the grid.
+[79], depending on the location of each unit, the type of the event, and the initial conditions, individual units might violate these requirements and modify their behavior or disconnect from the grid.
 The lack of proper and accurate modelling of these requirements at an individual unit can lead to erroneous results.
 However, the overall response of the aggregate model usually assumes that none of these requirements is violated and provides an optimistic output.
-One example of such requirements, depicted in Fig. 6, are the Voltage and Frequency Ride Through (V/FRT).
-Fig. 7 shows an example of voltage evolution after a fault [79] on two different DER nodes within the same distribution network.
+An example of these requirements, depicted in Fig. 6, are the Voltage and Frequency Ride Through (V/FRT).
+Figure 7 shows an example of voltage evolution after a fault [76] on two different DER nodes within the same distribution network.
 It can be seen that one of the units violates the VRT requirements, thus would be disconnected from the grid, while the other does not violate the requirements and would stay connected.
-This behavior cannot be captured by aggregation models.
-The technical report [83] highlights the importance of modelling the grid-code requirements and protections when analyzing the impact of DERs on the bulk transmission system (also summarized in Table II of [82]).
+This behavior cannot be captured with aggregated models.
+The technical report [80] highlights the importance of modelling the gridcode requirements and protections when analyzing the impact of DERs on the bulk transmission system (also summarized in Table II of [79]).

-An alternative approach to the aggregation models is the use of reduced-order DN equivalents.
-In this case, instead of aggregating similar units spanning over different voltage levels and geographical locations, individual distribution networks along with all their DERs, flexible loads, and centralized or decentralized controls are reduced to smaller equivalent models [84-90] and attached to the detailed TN model (see Fig. 5, upper-right).
-This approach alleviates some problems introduced by the aggregation models.
+An alternative approach to the aggregated models is the use of reduced-order DN equivalents.
+In this case, instead of aggregating similar units spanning over different voltage levels and geographical locations, individual distribution networks along with all their DERs, flexible loads, and centralized or decentralized controls are reduced to smaller equivalent models [81-87] and attached to the detailed TN model (see Fig. 5, upper-right).
+This approach alleviates some problems of aggregated models.
 First, it allows to keep the complete TN model and maintain some degree of the localized response of the equivalenced units.
-Moreover, some of the proposed equivalencing methods (e.g., [86, 90]) allow to model the network response, which is not the case for aggregation models.
-When a detailed model of the DN is available, the stochastic nature of the DERs and Flexible Loads (FLs) is usually handled though Monte-Carlo simulations [88] to generate artificial measurements and extract the averaged expected model behavior.
-On the other hand, when a model of the DN and its DERs and FLs is not available, measurementbased equivalencing methods can be used [87,91-93] that make use of machine-learning methods to extract an equivalent model.
+Moreover, some of the proposed equivalencing methods (e.g., [83, 87]) allow to model the network response, which is not the case for aggregated models.
+When a detailed model of the DN is available, the stochastic nature of the DERs and Flexible Loads (FLs) is usually handled though Monte-Carlo simulations [85] to generate artificial measurements and extract the averaged expected model behavior.
+On the other hand, when a model of the DN and its DERs and FLs is not available, measurement-based equivalencing methods can be used [84, 88-90] that make use of machine-learning methods to extract an equivalent model.